 The Office of Diversity, Equity and Belonging supports students with historically marginalized identities, educates the campus community about historically marginalized identities, celebrates those identities, and addresses structural inequality.
 The Office collaborates across campus to connect with students, plan activities, and engage strategic initiatives in support of this mission.
-The Dean of Students & Executive Director for College Diversity, Equity and Belonging serves as the Title IX Coordinator, and works to prevent, address and respond to campus sexual harassment, sexual assault, dating and domestic violence and stalking.
+Dr. Kesha Morant Willams, Senior Advisor for Diversity, Equity and Belonging (717)-361-3600 Darcey Mills, Associate Director of Diversity, Equity and Belonging (717) 361-1998